 - The easiest option is to simply pin the two completed sandwiches right sides together (front sides together).
 Then, using a ½” seam allowance, stitch both sides and around the bottom, leaving the top open.
 Very carefully clip the curves, making sure to not clip into your seam.

 - Simply turn right side out and you have a finished stocking body.
 The seam inside will be raw, which you can leave as is, overcast the edges with your sewing machine, or pink the edges with your pinking shears.

 - The other option is to do a French seam , which is what we chose.
 To do this, place the front and back sandwiches WRONG sides together (right sides showing).
 Pin in place.
 Then, using a ¼” seam allowance, stitch both sides and around the bottom, leaving the top open.

-- Trim the seam allowance back very close to your stitching.
-Very carefully clip the curves, again making sure you don’t clip into the seam.
+- Trim back the seam allowance very close to your stitching.
+You are trimming back to approximately ⅛”.
+Carefully clip the curves, again making sure you don’t clip into the seam.

 - Turn the stocking wrong side out (right sides are now together).
 You’ll need to carefully smooth out the seam and all the curves.
 You can also press the layers lightly.

-- Using a ¼” seam allowance, stitch AGAIN along both sides and around the bottom.
+- Using a ¼” seam allowance (increase to ⅜” if necessary to insure you encase the first seam allowance), stitch AGAIN along both sides and around the bottom.

 - You’re encasing your first seam.

 - Turn the stocking right side out again.
 Smooth out all those curves again, and you have a lovely French seam for a clean inside finish.

 - If you are new to this technique, check out our step-by-step article on French Seams, one part of our four-part series on machine sewn finished.

 - We made our fluffy pom-poms, using the Clover Pom-Pom Maker.
 You can do this too with help from our easy, step-by-step tutorial.
 Or… you can buy some big, ready-made pom-poms.